How to Customize Your Substack Website

 Don’t let customizations become ‘busy-work’ and procrastination for you!

-Step 4: Set your branding (or not)
+Step 4: Set your color and fonts (or not)

 Step 5: Customize your homepage (or not)